Texts on this page have been partially machine translated from German.

 Diversity-sensitive Teaching

 Our student body is more diverse than ever.
-Some of our students come from abroad, some have a migration background, some have an impairment, various have already completed their education or are so-called first-time graduates.
+Some of our students come from abroad, some have a migrant background, some have a disability, and various students have already completed vocational training or are so-called ‘first-time university students’.

 4 Layers of Diversity

-The "4 Layers of Diversity" model according to Gardenswartz and Rowe (2003) attempts to depict the different dimensions of personality.
-At the centre is the personality of each individual.
-Around the personality are the core dimensions, which describe almost unchangeable characteristics of a person and also have the greatest influence on inclusion or exclusion.
-Through this model it becomes clear that the personality is shaped and formed by many different aspects and thus we have a multitude of different personalities, all with different requirements and expectations.
+The ‘4 Layers of Diversity’ model, developed by Gardenswartz and Rowe (2003), seeks to illustrate the various dimensions of personality.
+At the centre lies each person’s personality.
+Surrounding the personality are the core dimensions, which describe a person’s virtually unchangeable characteristics and also have the greatest influence on inclusion or exclusion.
+This model makes it clear that personality is shaped and moulded by many different aspects, and that we therefore have a wide variety of different personalities, all of which have different needs and expectations.

 The differences are also apparent in the individual teaching and learning styles and significantly shape the social interaction and communication between students and teachers.
 For the most part, it is not immediately apparent to the individual what challenges they still have to face in addition to their studies.
 In order to do justice to diversity and its potential in teaching, a teaching approach is needed that pays greater attention to diversity aspects.